 When Is Silent Soccer Weekend?

-Silent Soccer weekend will be held on the third and seventh official weekends of West Side Soccer League play.
+Silent Soccer weekend will be held on the third, fifth, and seventh official weekends of West Side Soccer League play.

 If WSSL is playing a team outside of our league and the opponent's league or club is hosting Silent Soccer, WSSL parents, coaches and players will comply with the wishes of the other team/league/club to practice Silent Soccer.